ITRS-Group/cordial/tools/geneos/internal/component/gateway/README.md

   These three parameters control the connection to the license daemon.
 If `licdsecure` is set to `true` then the Gateway uses TLS to connect to the license daemon.

   When a new Gateway instance is created, `licdsecure` is set to `true` if TLS is enabled for the Gateway.
-If this is not correct for your environment then you should change it, either on the command like used to create the instance, i.e. `geneos add` or `geneos deploy`, or using `geneos set` later on.
+If this is not correct for your environment then you should change it, either on the command like used to create the instance, i.e. `geneos add ... licdsecure=false` or `geneos deploy ... licdsecure=false`, or using `geneos set` later on.

-  Note: at the time of writing, overriding `licdsecure` when running `geneos add` or `geneos deploy` does not work as expected and the value is always set to `true` if TLS is enabled for the Gateway.
-This will be fixed in a future release.

 * `logfile` (Default: `gateway.log`)